nushell/nushell/README.md

 ------------------------------------
 ```

-Some file times can be loaded as tables.
+Some file types can be loaded as tables.

 ```text
 ~\Code\nushell> open Cargo.toml